-Upon completing this course, the students will be able to
+Upon completing this course, the students will be able to:

-- recognize the various configurations of imaging instruments, including gazing, scanning, interferometric, and tomographic systems. - select appropriate imaging modalities for various imaging applications. - model and simulate imaging system using linear systems principles. - write simple codes for tomographic and computational imaging - distinguish between structural and functional imaging. - recognize the fundamental analogies between electrical and optical systems (by virtue of the analogy between one-dimensional and two-dimensional concepts).
+- Recognize the various configurations of imaging instruments, including gazing, scanning, interferometric, and tomographic systems. - Select appropriate imaging modalities for various imaging applications. - Model and simulate imaging system using linear systems principles. - Write simple codes for tomographic and computational imaging - Distinguish between structural and functional imaging. - Recognize the fundamental analogies between electrical and optical systems (by virtue of the analogy between one-dimensional and two-dimensional concepts). - Solve an unmixing problem and estimate concentrations or two materials using data produced by a spectrophotometer.